choman/vboxvdi/README.md

 ## Description

-Create a VDI like implementation with VirtualBox that fully supports rdp'ing to any type of client (windows or linux) via virtualbox's vrdp feature.
+Create a VDI like implementation with VirtualBox that fully supports rdp'ing from any type of client (windows or linux), thick or thin to clonable persistent/non-persistance desktops via virtualbox's vrdp feature.